mrdr1720/mr/_posts/2021-12-16-sentiment-shifts.md

 When Greenspan announced that hike, the market rallied over 2% on the back of that news and as demonstrated in that CNN article, the narrative shifted to paint the rate hike as a positive and explaining the initial market reaction due to the hike being "priced-in."

 That move higher also demonstrated the thrust of bear market rallies.
 You see, bear market rallies fool everyone, bulls and bears, and that’s because they create the reality (yes, the reality, not the illusion), that the bull market is back on.
 It has to.
-Contrary to popular belieft, market participants aren’t stupid or irrational.
+Contrary to popular belief, market participants aren’t stupid or irrational.
 They won’t simply buy into a resurrection of the bull market if it’s not convincing.
 Bears won’t abandon their bearish theses and cover shorts if the rallies don’t seem to be extraordinarily powerful.

 There are a few reasons I’m not buying yesterday’s rally, though: